eliasmarkc/jupyterlab/docs/source/developer/extension_tutorial.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 After the install completes, open a second terminal.
-Run these commands to activate the ``jupyterlab-ext`` environment and start JupyterLab in your default web browser.
+Run these commands to activate the ``tapis-v2-tenants-ext`` environment and start JupyterLab in your default web browser.

 .. code:: bash